Annual Research Grants 2022

 Jon Ross (University of Manitoba) – Fingerprint evidence for the division of labour and learning: a longitudinal study on pre-Classical pottery making in the western southern Levant-

-The Routledge Philip R. Davies Early Career Publication Award 2022
+The Routledge Philip R. Davies Early Career Publication Award 2024

 Who can apply?

-The award is open to scholars of all nationalities who have completed their Ph.D within 10
+The award is open to scholars of all nationalities who have completed their Ph.D within

-years of the submission deadline.
+10 years of the current calendar year.

 What is required?